abhishekdevelops/Recursion/README.md

 # 🌀 Decimal to Binary Converter (Recursive)

-A simple web-based application built with HTML, CSS, and JavaScript that converts decimal numbers into binary using **recursion**.
+A simple web-based application built with HTML, CSS, and JavaScript that converts decimal numbers into binary using **Recursion**.

 ## 💡 Features
 - Built using HTML, CSS, and JavaScript